Getting Your Visa-On-Arrival

 Extending Your Visa

-- It’s a good idea to bring 4-5 passport photos from home for your visa & trekking permit applications, and official documents;
+- It’s a good idea to bring 4-5 passport photos from home as they come in handy for official documents or purchasing sim cards;

 - Kathmandu's airport has bank counters where you can exchange currencies;